 In line with the ACA, CalSIM assumes that individuals eligible for Medi-Cal (with household income under 138 percent FPL) are not eligible for Exchange subsidies, which greatly decreases their probability of taking up in the Exchange.
-This also holds for those currently insured through ESI, whose employer no longer offers coverage, and are eligible for Medi-Cal.

 For those currently insured through ESI and whose employer no longer offers coverage, CalSIM estimates take-up probabilities through a cost calculation that includes the effective Exchange premium, household income, the additional income tax for increased wages passed on from the employer's decision to drop coverage, and the minimum coverage requirement penalty.
 As mentioned previously, CalSIM implicitly assumes premiums are discounted in the individual cost functions by the amount of the potential penalty were the individual to choose to become uninsured.
 Similar to the individual behavior assumptions used in estimating ESI take-up probabilities, these calculations are conditional on whether the cost to the individual for the silver plan on the Exchange is 10 percent more or less than the cost to add the individual to any alternative ESI policy offered within the HIEU.

-Alternatively, CalSIM estimates the take up probabilities of those currently insured through ESI and whose employer continues to offer ESI as a function of savings the individual will gain through the Exchange (including any applicable subsidies that decrease premium contributions), the ESI group premium, household income, and any gap in actuarial equivalence between the ESI plan and the Exchange silver plan.
+Alternatively, CalSIM estimates the take up probabilities of those currently insured through ESI whose employer continues to offer ESI as a function of savings the individual will gain through the Exchange (including any applicable subsidies that decrease premium contributions), the ESI group premium, household income, and any gap in actuarial equivalence between the ESI plan and the Exchange silver plan.
 To account for inertia in individual behavior centered on current insurance coverage as well as risk preferences for employer based plans, CalSIM assumes that even among those who would observe substantial financial gain by switching from ESI to the Exchange there is a 10 percent chance they will remain with ESI.

-CalSIM models the individual decisions of the currently uninsured to take up on the Exchange as a function of the Exchange sliver plan premium, the individual penalty, household income, and individuals' limited English proficiency (LEP).
+CalSIM models the individual decisions of the currently uninsured to take up coverage through the Exchange as a function of the Exchange sliver plan premium, the individual penalty, household income, and individuals' limited English proficiency (LEP).